Jack Melick: On KTLA

 The Hollywood Palladium hosted a TV show – broadcast on KTLA – called Palladium Dance Time every Tuesday night.
 It was the practice of the Palladium to feature the current band on the television show.
 So Palmer's band arrived on a Monday night and was performing on television the very next night.
 Melick had a solo in each half-hour of the show.
 His performances that first Tuesday caught the attention of the show's director.
 The next morning he was invited to the KTLA studios to meet with television pioneer and station manager, Klaus Landsberg, about a new Friday night show to replace Lawrence Welk, who had departed KTLA for the ABC television network.

-Melick, along with a handful of other featured players, was hand-selected by Landsberg to join renowned band leader Orrin Tucker on a new dance music program; The Orrin Tucker Show.
+Melick, along with a handful of other featured players, was hand-selected by Landsberg to join the renowned band leader Orrin Tucker on a new dance music program; The Orrin Tucker Show.
 Melick was briefly the center of controversy as Jimmy Palmer publicly accused Landsberg of stealing his piano player.
 It didn't last long and everyone involved got a bit of free publicity.
-Melick remained the featured pianist on The Orrin Tucker Show until it was cancelled in October 1956 shortly after Landsberg's death.
+Melick remained the featured pianist on The Orrin Tucker Show until it was cancelled in October 1956 shortly after the death of Landsberg.

 Melick settled in Hollywood during these years and Los Angeles remained his home base until 1966.

 While playing for Orrin Tucker on television one night a week, Melick also began playing across the street from Universal Studios at a local piano bar called The Keys.
-The studio system was still in force in Hollywood in 1955–1956, and The Keys was a favorite local hangout for such young stars as Clint Eastwood, William Reynolds, and David Janssen, in addition to the many crew members and stunt men.
+The studio system was still in force in Hollywood from 1955–1956, and The Keys was a favorite local hangout for such young stars as Clint Eastwood, William Reynolds, and David Janssen, in addition to the many crew members and stuntmen.
 He also renewed his friendship with two fellow soldiers from the Korean War; Jim MacGeorge and Richard Long.
 MacGeorge had embarked on a very successful career as a voice actor and comedian.
 Long had resumed his busy career in film and television (but never accepted the idea that he had saved Melick's life).